Tutorial: Integrate iLMS with Azure Active Directory

 You have to enable Create Un-recognized User Account in iLMS to map these attributes.
 Follow the instructions here to get an idea on the attributes configuration.

 a.
-Click Add attribute to open the Add Attribute dialog.
+Click Add new claim to open the Manage user claims dialog.

 b.
 In the Name textbox, type the attribute name shown for that row.

-c.
-From the Value list, type the attribute value shown for that row.
+e.
+From the Source attribute list, type the attribute value shown for that row.

-d.
+f.
 Click Ok

-On the SAML Signing Certificate section, click Metadata XML and then save the XML file on your computer.
+On the Set up Single Sign-On with SAML page, in the SAML Signing Certificate section, click Download to download the Federation Metadata XML from the given options as per your requirement and save it on your computer.

 Click SSO:SAML under Settings tab to open SAML settings and perform the following steps:

-a.
 Expand the Service Provider section and copy the Identifier and Endpoint (URL) value.

-b.
 Under Identity Provider section, click Import Metadata.

-d.
 If you want to enable JIT provisioning to create iLMS accounts for un-recognize users, follow below steps:

 b.
 Map the attributes in Azure AD with the attributes in iLMS.
 In the attribute column, specify the attributes name or the default value.

 c.
 Go to Business Rules tab and perform the following steps:

-![Configure Single Sign-On](./media/ilms-tutorial/5.png) - Check **Create Un-recognized Regions, Divisions and Departments** to create Regions, Divisions, and Departments that do not already exist at the time of Single Sign-on. - Check **Update User Profile During Sign-in** to specify whether the user’s profile is updated with each Single Sign-on. - If the **“Update Blank Values for Non Mandatory Fields in User Profile”** option is checked, optional profile fields that are blank upon sign in will also cause the user’s iLMS profile to contain blank values for those fields. - Check **Send Error Notification Email** and enter the email of the user where you want to receive the error notification email.
+f.
+If the Update Blank Values for Non Mandatory Fields in User Profile option is checked, optional profile fields that are blank upon sign in will also cause the user’s iLMS profile to contain blank values for those fields.

 Click Save button to save the settings.

-Creating an Azure AD test user
+Create an Azure AD test user

-The objective of this section is to create a test user in the Azure portal called Britta Simon.
+In this section, you'll create a test user in the Azure portal called Britta Simon.

-c.
-Select Show Password and write down the value of the Password.
+- Select the Show password check box, and then write down the value that's displayed in the Password box.

-d.
-Click Create.
+- Click Create.

-Creating an iLMS test user
+Create iLMS test user

 Application supports Just in time user provisioning and after authentication users are created in the application automatically.
 JIT will work, if you have clicked the Create Un-recognized User Account checkbox during SAML configuration setting at iLMS admin portal.

 If you need to create an user manually, then follow below steps:

-Log in to your iLMS company site as an administrator.
+Sign in to your iLMS company site as an administrator.

-Click “Register User” under Users tab to open Register User page.
+Click Register User under Users tab to open Register User page.

-On the “Register User” page, perform the following steps.
+On the Register User page, perform the following steps.

 d.
 In the Region dropdown, select the value for region.